chrotran/release-deprecated/readme.md

 CHROTRAN
 =============

-**CHROTRAN** a massively parallel numerical simulator for in situ biogeochemical remediation of heavy metals in heterogeneous aquifers
+**CHROTRAN** is a massively parallel numerical simulator for in situ biogeochemical remediation of heavy metals in heterogeneous aquifers

 **CHROTRAN** can simulate sophisticated, multi-scale biogeochemical remediation processes: